TomKarachristos/DesignPatterns-In-Javascript/Behavioral/State/README.md

-##### State pattern: A clean way for an object to partially change its type at runtime.
+##### State pattern| A clean way for an object to partially change its type at runtime.

 #### Files:
+state.js: A simple example

 #### Some notes:
++ Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.
 + State objects are often Singletons.

 #### Nice articles:
++